pete9991/Machine-Learning-assignments/H3/REPORT.md

 ## Conclusion

-Increasing samples consistently improves accuracy, while augmentation helps most in low-sample scenarioes.
+Increasing samples consistently improves accuracy, while augmentation helps most in low-sample scenarios.
 Mixup is generally better than collage, while pretraining and finetuning on the same dataset outperform cross-dataset transfer due to better feature alignment.